Arsikere: Transportation

-Arsikere railway junction belongs to the Mysore division and is a major railway junction between Bengaluru – Hubli, Bengaluru – Shivamogga, Mysuru – Shivamogga and also connects Mangalore via hassan railway station.
+Arsikere railway junction lies on Bangalore-Arsikere-Hubli line.
+It comes under the Mysore division of South Western Railway Zone and is a major railway junction between Bengaluru – Hubli, Bengaluru – Shivamogga, Mysuru – Shivamogga and also connects northern Karnataka to Mangalore Central railway station, via Hassan Junction.
 Trains typically stop here before heading to Hassan, Bangalore, Hubli, Mysuru and Mangalore.

 Nearly 100 trains stop here and is around 166 km from state capital Bengaluru.
 It has five trains starts from here to Bengaluru, Mysuru, Shivamogga and Hubballi.
 Around 30,000 people travel from Arsikere to other parts of Karnataka every day.

-Nearest international airport is Kempegowda International Airport at 190 kms.
-Other nearby international airport is Mangalore International Airport at 220 kms.
-Domestic airport which is under construction near Shivamogga is around 110 kms.
+The nearest international airport is Kempegowda International Airport at 190 km.
+Other nearby international airport is Mangalore International Airport at 220 km.
+A domestic airport near Shivamogga is around 110 km away from Arsikere.

 Festivals

 Various festivals are celebrated in Arasikere, including the following: